The Impact of Ad Fraud on Marketing & How to Prevent It

 There’s no budget left to fight ad fraud

 Even if marketers know that something has to be done about ad fraud, they often feel like they don't have the budget for it.
-Amongst pressure to grow ad revenues, it may seem like a better option to just spend more money on ad campaigns or hire advertising specialists--rather than investing in yet another SaaS tool.
+Amongst pressure to grow ad revenues, it may seem like a better option to just spend more money on ad campaigns or hire advertising specialists -- rather than investing in yet another SaaS tool.

 They don’t have the time to fight ad fraud

 Between KPIs, business goals, and growth objectives, it’s commonplace for teams to claim that there’s no time to dedicate to the fight against ad fraud.
-Yet, when ad fraud is still ravaging campaigns, campaigns will never achieve their true potential.
+Yet, when ad fraud is still ravaging campaigns, they will never achieve their true potential.

 They don’t know how to stop ad fraud and lack the right tools & processes